Amnesty International’s reporting to Accountable Now: indicator owners

 A separate meeting with management is scheduled to operationalise specific decisions to improve accountability in the current operational plan.

 Amnesty International is aiming to do more, especially at the level of mainstreaming accountability standards across the movement.
-Currently there are some good examples: Every year, AI Spain creates a comparative report between movement wide performance and AI Spain performance against Accountable Now standards, but special effort will be needed to enhance accountability systems at the regional levels as a distributed model of Amnesty International is becoming reality.
+Currently, there are some good examples: Every year, AI Spain creates a comparative report between movement-wide performance and AI Spain performance against Accountable Now standards, but special efforts will be needed to enhance accountability systems at the regional levels as a distributed model of Amnesty International is becoming reality.